Environmental Law Solicitors

 • Flytipping

-Our solicitors can provide advice and support on environmental incidents, litigation and compliance wherever and whenever you need it, working with you to protect your interests and achieve the best possible outcome.
+JMW's solicitors can provide advice and support on environmental incidents, litigation and compliance wherever and whenever you need it, working with you to protect your interests and achieve the best possible outcome.

-When the Environment Agency, local authority or another regulator suspect that an environmental offence has been committed, they will carry out an investigation.
+When the Environment Agency, local authority or another regulator suspect that an environmental offence has been committed, it will carry out an investigation.
 Investigations involving the following aggravating factors are usually prioritised and pursued:

 • Serious environmental harm or harm to human health